owenps/Chess-Line-Analysis/README.md

 The Chess Line Analysis (CLA) Program is a chess tool to compare and analyze PGNs to help you make better use of your study time.
 The goal here is to outline particular games/lines which are statistically the most likely to happen.
 The CLA program is built using Python and queries the [Lichess Opening-Explorer database](https://lichess.org/api#tag/Opening-Explorer) for its statistics.

 Please refer to the following sections to get a better idea of what the script does and how it works.
 If you are looking for something more visual, I would recommend checking out [chesstree.net](http://www.chesstree.net/).

+A big thank you to [u/Rumer57](https://www.reddit.com/user/rumer57) for the idea and the continuous support and feedback throughout the project's development.

 If you enjoy the project and wish to show your support, leaving a ⭐ on the repository would really mean a lot!